 - using our expertise to make and advocate for changes to our democracy, aiming to improve fairness, transparency and efficiencyTo vote in a Scottish Parliament election you must be registered to vote in Scotland and aged 16 years or over on the day of the poll.
 You must also be:

-- For further information on elections in their area, how to register to vote, or how to apply to vote by post or by proxy, voters can click here (Opens in a new window or downloads a file).
+- For further information on elections in their area, how to register to vote, or how to apply to vote by post or by proxy, visit the Electoral Commission website.
 This page will continue to be updated ahead of the polls.

 - a British or Irish citizen